 1. Purchase your turkey.
-Generally, 12-20 pounds so you have plenty of meat for the big meal and leftovers for sandwiches, other recipes and adding to homemade soups.
-If you have a frozen turkey, defrost in the original plastic wrapping in the refrigerator, never at room temperature.
-Allow 24 hours for each five pounds of turkey to thaw.
-If you are in a hurry, defrost in a large sink of cold water, turning the turkey and adding fresh cold water often.
+I generally recommend 12-20 pounds, so you have plenty of meat for the big meal and leftovers for sandwiches, other recipes, and adding to homemade soups.
+If you have a frozen turkey, defrost it in the original plastic wrapping in the refrigerator, never at room temperature.
+Allow 24 hours for every five pounds of turkey to thaw.
+If you are in a hurry, defrost in a large sink of cold water; make sure to turn the turkey and add fresh cold water often.

 2. Remove the wrapping on the turkey and remove the neck and gizzards from inside the turkey.
 Do not rinse the bird.
 Instead, wipe the bird inside and out with a damp paper towel.
-Loosen the skin under the breast and thigh and legs to prepare for the marinade.
+Loosen the skin under the breasts, thighs, and legs to prepare for the marinade.

-3. Prepare the marinade and mopping mixture.
-The ingredients are: 3 oz. of canned frozen orange juice concentrate, 2 oz. water, 1-½ oz. honey, 1 oz. cooking sherry and mix ingredients.
+3. Next, prepare the marinade and mopping mixture.
+To do so, combine 3 oz. of canned frozen orange juice concentrate, 2 oz. water, 1-½ oz. honey, and 1 oz. cooking sherry.
 Smear the marinade on the inside loosened skin.
-(I usually do this with kitchen gloves so I don’t have the marinade up to my elbows).
+(I usually do this with kitchen gloves, so I don’t have the marinade up to my elbows.)
 Use a food syringe and fill the bulb with the mixture.
-Inject the mixture into the breast and thighs, under the skin.
+Inject the mixture into the breast and thighs – under the skin.
 Truss the turkey with the legs tied together using kitchen string.

 4. Place the turkey in a large roasting pan with a dripping rack.
 Add at least 1 cup of liquid, such as chicken broth, to the bottom of the pan so it does not burn.
 Keep plenty of broth on hand to periodically replenish the liquid, as needed, throughout the cooking.

-6. The gravy is the last step.
-Gravy mixes are sold in packets or jars, but I prefer to make it from scratch.
-Move the turkey to a cutting board and keep covered with foil to keep warm.
+6. For the final step, prepare the gravy.
+Gravy mixes are sold in packets or jars, but I prefer to make them from scratch.
+To do so, move the turkey to a cutting board and cover it with foil to keep it warm.
 Next, pour the drippings into a fat separator glass cup.
-If you not have this type of cup, pour the drippings into a large measuring cup and put in the freezer for 15 minutes.
-This will allow you to spoon off the fat from the top and discard.
+If you do not have this type of cup, pour the drippings into a large measuring cup and place it in the freezer for 15 minutes.
+This will allow you to spoon off the fat from the top and discard it.

 That’s it!
 Six steps to the perfect Thanksgiving turkey.
 Now, slice and enjoy.
-Save the extra meat for sandwiches and soup.
-Never toss the carcass.
-Store in a plastic bag in your freezer until you are ready to prepare stock.
-This forms the perfect base for making homemade turkey broth for soups and cooking.
+Save the extra meat for sandwiches and soup, and never toss the carcass.
+Store it in a plastic bag in your freezer until you are ready to prepare stock, which is the perfect base for making homemade turkey broth for soups and cooking.

 - Dessert: Gingery Pear Cheesecake

-- Need a snack for the football fans?: Chili Con Queso
+- Need a snack for the football fans?
+Try Chili Con Queso.